 Overall, PIA has appetite to take credit risk to the extent that it remains part of a balanced portfolio of sources of income for shareholders, and that it is compatible with a robust solvency position.
-PIA will take on and manage credit risk on behalf of its policyholders in order to generate suitable customer returns in line with relevant Investment Management Agreements or policyholder literature.
+PIA will take on and manage credit risk on behalf of its policyholders in order to generate suitable customer returns in line with relevant policyholder literature.